angular/angular-cli/modules/ng-aspnetcore-engine/README.md

 # What about on the .NET side?

-Previously, this was all done with TagHelpers and you passed in your boot-server file to it: `<app asp-prerender-module="dist/boot-server.js"></app>`, but this hindered us from getting the SEO benefits of prerendering.
+Previously, this was all done with TagHelpers and you passed in your main.server file to it: `<app asp-prerender-module="dist/main.server.js"></app>`, but this hindered us from getting the SEO benefits of prerendering.

 Because .NET has control over the Html, using the ngAspnetCoreEngine, we're able to *pull out the important pieces*, and give them back to .NET to place them through out the View.

-Below is how you can invoke the boot-server file which gets everything started:
+Below is how you can invoke the main.server file which gets everything started:

 > Hopefully in the future this will be cleaned up and less code as well.